 Habayama is a small ski hill in Nikaho city in the south western region of Akita Prefecture.
-This ski hill is mostly only open on weekends.
+This ski hill is mostly only open on weekends and the slopes are serviced by two ropetow lifts.

 Akita Prefecture is located in the Tohoku region of northern Honshu.
 Akita faces the Sea of Japan in the west and is bordered by Aomori, Iwate, Miyagi and Yamagata prefectures from north to south.
 The region has cold winters and there are numerous ski hills located around the prefecture, though most of them are small scale with just one or two lifts.